V60 Thinq 5g

 Add the display case, though, and it’s a whole different ball game.
 The LG V60 isn’t small to begin with, and with the case, it’s downright bulky.
 The advantage, however, is the second display, and protection for your phone in the event of a drop.

 The phone, with the Dual Screen attached, is actually thinner than “true” foldable phones like the Samsung Galaxy Fold.
-With the case, the LG V60 sits in at 0.59 inches thick, while the
+With the case, the LG V60 sits in at 0.59 inches thick, while the Galaxy Fold is a chunky 0.66 inches thick when closed.
+That’s surprising, and a point in LG’s favor.

 Placing the device in the case is easy.
 All you have to do is slide it in from the top, ensuring that the USB-C plug slots into the phone’s port.
 To charge the phone, you’ll then need to use the included magnetic USB-C adapter, or wireless charging.
 On the front of the case, you’ll see a small monochrome display that shows information like the time, battery life, and notifications.
 It’s a handy addition.